-3 The role of the headteacher, the designated safeguarding lead and authorised members of staff.
+4 The role of the headteacher, the designated safeguarding lead and authorised members of staff.

 Only the headteacher, or a member of staff authorised by the headteacher, can carry out a search.
-The headteacher can authorise individual members of staff to search for specific items, or all items set out in the school's behaviour policy.
-For example, a member of staff may be authorised to search for stolen property and alcohol but not for weapons or drugs.
+The headteacher can authorise individual members of staff to search for specific items, or all items set out in our school's behaviour policy.
 The headteacher may not require any other member of staff to undertake a search if they refuse.